 Staying with more time available due to the lack of internet, I fixed the shelves in the living room and I scrutinized the titles of the books that you were leaning over ... yellow, adventure, fiction, and much more ... but my eye fell on a cover unattractive truth: a book by Colleen McCullough titled "Caesar, the genius and passion."

 A masterpiece of 555 pages.
-Narrative on the Roman world during the first triumvirate, the Gallic War, the rise of the triumphs and power, the dignitas of Caesar.
+Fiction on the Roman world during the first triumvirate, the Gallic War, the rise of the triumphs and power, the dignitas of Caesar.
 The rebellion, the crossing of the Rubicon and the Civil War with Pompey and related hostile Roman hero.
 But the detailed descriptions of the battles, the tricks and strategies in the large and small victories of one of the greatest and most memorable condottierei of all time.

 As he told The New York Times: